idgregga7100/LMM_for_large_GWAS/README.md

 # LMM_for_large_GWAS
 COMP383/483 project

-## General Required Dependencies
+## General Dependencies (Install If Needed)
+To run the included scripts, users need to have the following programs (and packages) installed:

-!!NEED TO ADD -- R packages (dplyr, ggplot2, qqman, data.table, etc)
+- R & Rscript (dplyr, ggplot2, qqman, data.table) [ANY MISSING?]

 ## LMM Tools and PLINK2 Installation